 With an emphasis on nurturing and encouragement, the House System is the epicentre of our community spirit.

 Every new pupil is allocated to one of three Houses:

 Each House is a hub for day girls and boarders across the year groups and encourages them to work together, across the year groups, in creative endeavours, co-curricular activities and fun competitions.
 House points are awarded for a number of activities including participation in events, producing outstanding pieces of work in class or for prep, and for effort and good behaviour.
 Most importantly, the Houses embody the warmth and supportive nature of PHC.

 Service and Volunteering

-Through PSHE and our Enrichment Programme, girls are encouraged to participate in activities such as charity work, community service, volunteering and National Citizen Service.
+Through PSHE and our Enrichment Programme, pupils are encouraged to participate in activities such as charity work, community service, volunteering and National Citizen Service.
 These foster a sense of responsibility towards themselves and others and focus their attention on the world beyond school.